silvershotm1/seattle-301n4/class-11-spa-routing/README.md

     - add an entry to the history object
     - can pass a state object & URL for that entry

-We'll use pushstate-server to run our code with this functionality

-- replaces live-server
-- installation: `npm install -g pushstate-server`
-- usage:
-  - in your project directory: `pushstate-server .`
-  - opens in `localhost:9000` by default

 ## Client-side Routing

 Page.js